-I haven’t shared a Team Building Agenda posts in a while.
-Below is a program created for ~50 Campus Living College Staff, varying from Executive Directors to Managers to Student Life Staff.
+I haven’t shared a Team Building Agenda Template in a while, so below is a program created for ~50 Campus Living College Staff, varying from Executive Directors to Managers to Student Life Staff.

-The format is effective for a 3 hour program and this group wanted mixed or new groups in every activity.
+The format is effective for a 3-hour program, and this client wanted new people in every activity.

 Proposed Agenda Campus Living Staff